How to Use Employee Orientation to Set New Hires Up for Success

 • Review schedule, what to expect in the coming weeks

-• Assign first project
+• Assign the first project

 • Answer questions

-Tips For Conducting An Effective Employee Orientation
+Tips for Conducting an Effective Employee Orientation

 Start before their first day

-The most effective employee onboarding process starts well before the employee shows up for work for the first time; rather, it’s more like a seamless continuation of the hiring process.
+The most effective employee onboarding process starts well before the employee shows up to work for the first time; rather, it’s more like a seamless continuation of the hiring process.
 As soon as you’ve agreed on a start date, get the ball rolling on the necessary paperwork, send copies of documents that require a signature via email, and do what’s needed on your end to get their login and security credentials ready so you don’t lose time on your new hire’s first day.

 Related: New Employee Welcome Letter Template and Tips